 This Working Group Note does not introduce any new security considerations.
-Horizontal Review Groups are encourage to provide further feedback during the Horizontal Review process.
+Horizontal Review Groups are encouraged to provide further feedback during the Horizontal Review process.

 § A. Success Criteria Problematic for Closed Functionality

 EDITOR'S NOTE

 This section has been updated to include new WCAG 2.1 and 2.2 criteria that are problematic for Closed Functionality as well as remove obsolete criteria.
 The Task Force has also updated some of the existing content in this section to reflect new insights learned since the 2013 WCAG2ICT Note and to address public comments received on the previous draft.